 Use for rodent control

 It stands to reason that larger birds will require more nesting space and it is worth bearing this in mind when looking at the nestbox information we provide.
-For North American Barn Owls, the dimensions should be increased by about 50%.
+For North American Barn Owls, the internal depth from the bottom of the entrance hole to the floor of the box, and the floor area, should be increased by about 30%.
 However, the hole size (5 x 5 inches) should not be increased as this may help protect the birds against larger predators such as Great Horned Owl.

 Where boxes can be erected inside buildings, the timber does not need to be thicker – 3/8 or 1/2 inch will suffice.
 However, for outdoor boxes in extreme hot/cold climates 3/4 inch sheet material is sometimes used.
 However, please note that these will be significantly heavier and therefore more difficult to erect.
 Barn Owl projects in very hot climates (such as in Israel and in California) use pole-mounted nestboxes that are well-ventilated and often painted a light colour to aid heat reflection.